JasonTeixeira/EditREADME/README.md

 ## Start Here

 Hey, I'm Jason.
 I use the TOGAF Framework to document projects.
-Since every Solution is different, in each project I have included "How to build" the foundational infrastructure and supplement the documentation with supporting configurations for growth that all consider the following: Security, Scalability, Reliability, Operational Excellence, Performance, and Cost Optimization.
+Since every Solution is different, in each project I have included "How To Build" the foundational infrastructure guide and supplement the documentation with supporting configurations for growth that all consider the following; Security, Scalability, Reliability, Operational Excellence, Performance, and Cost Optimization.
 If you want to read my notes on the intention behind each project, they will be included at the bottom of the page.

 Each project will include the following Artifacts if applicable to the Solution: